J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 KALE

-cool weather crop, with sweet tender leaves.
-A good fodder plant for poultry and
+is a cool weather crop, with sweet tender leaves.
+A good fodder plant for

-livestock.
-In the South, sow in late summer or early fall for winter and spring
+poultry and livestock.
+In the South, sow in late summer or early fall for winter

-harvest.
+and spring harvest.
 In cold climates, sow in late spring for fall harvest.
-Likes full sun
+Likes

-and a rich, well-drained soil.
+full sun and a rich, well-drained soil.
 Keep moist.
-Sow seeds 1/4" deep, thin to 1
+Sow seeds 1/4" deep,

 USDA Germination Standard: 75%.